Sakshamgalyan/guide/docs/White‑Label Merchant Onboarding and Configuration.md

 <aside>
 🗒️

-Once the merchant profile is fully set up, they can begin integrating with Paysecure APIs.
+Once the merchant profile is fully set up, they can begin integrating with <CompanyName/> APIs.
 For integration details and API references, please refer to [developer.paysecure.net](http://developer.paysecure.net/).

 </aside>